-The Amicus Curiae Program is a competitive opportunity that enables NBLSA students to empower communities by drafting and submitting amicus curiae briefs supporting judicial decisions affecting the minorities, especially Blacks.
-Black community.
+The Amicus Curiae Program is a competitive opportunity that enables NBLSA students to empower communities by drafting and submitting amicus curiae briefs supporting judicial decisions affecting minority communities, particularly the African American Community.
 Participation in this program allows students the opportunity to research current appellate cases and assist in the preparation of briefs that advocate for reforms consistent with NBLSA's initiatives.

 This program is rooted in an impressive history of judicial advocacy on behalf of BLSA chapters around the country.
 In 2003, BLSA chapters from Harvard Law School, Stanford Law and Yale Law School came together to file an amicus brief in support of the University of Michigan's affirmative action program at issue in Grutter v.
 Bollinger.
 It is the hope of NBLSA's Amicus Curiae Program to continue this legacy of groundbreaking work that promotes the interests of African Americans.
 In past years, the Amicus Curiae Program has partnered with law firms and non-profit organizations to file briefs that support child welfare and juvenile justice issues in addition to issues of immigration reform.
 Despite the great strides that have been made towards equality for the African American community, there is still much to accomplish.
 We, as African American law students, have the responsibility to aid in the success and empowerment of our community.
 The Amicus Curiae Program represents just one of the unique initiatives by NBLSA to assist in this effort.

 Fisher v.
 Texas